Italy Thirsts For Tourists As Country Reopens To Europe - UrduPoint

 - 'Like a leper' - International flights into Milan, Rome and Naples increased, with a few also coming into smaller, regional airports.

+"It's fantastic to see Venice without a lot of people, it's the one time in my life I can enjoy it like this," said Oswald, who arrived early Wednesday for a three-day stay.

+"I am worried about the virus, but will take precautions", she said, such as always eating at outdoor tables in restaurants.

-There were concerns that those who usually come in by car, train or ferry from neighbouring countries would go elsewhere on their holidays.
+Italy fears those who usually travel in by car, train or ferry may holiday elsewhere.

-Switzerland has warned its citizens that if they go to Italy they will be subject to "health measures" on their return.
+Switzerland has warned citizens going to Italy they will be subject to "health measures" on their return.
 The country will open its borders with Germany, France and Austria on June 15, but not with Italy.

-Austria is lifting restrictions in mid-June with Germany, Switzerland, the Czech Republic, Slovakia and Hungary -- but again, not Italy, described last week by Vienna's health minister as "still a hotspot".
+Austria is lifting border restrictions from Thursday -- but again, not with Italy, described last week by Vienna's health minister as "still a hotspot".

-Other countries, such as Belgium and Britain, are still advising against, or forbidding, all non-essential travel abroad.

-In response to perceived anti-Italian sentiment, Foreign Minister Luigi Di Maio has warned countries not to treat Italy "like a leper".
+Foreign Minister Luigi Di Maio has warned neighbours not to treat Italy "like a leper" and will Saturday visit Germany, Slovenia and Greece to persuade them Italy is safe.

-He said Saturday he would be travelling to Germany, Slovenia and Greece to persuade them Italy is safe for foreign tourists, and was set to meet his French counterpart Jean-Yves Le Drian later Wednesday in Rome.

-Arrivals in Italy from Europe will not be required to self-isolate unless they have recently travelled from another continent.

-At the border between the town of Ventimiglia in Italy and Menton in France, more people were trying to enter France from Italy than the other way round early Wednesday, and controls on the French side were very strict.

-- 'Scared' - Italy's lockdown has had a particularly devastating effect on the tourism sector, which amounts to some 13 percent of GDP.
+- 'Scared' - Lockdown had a devastating effect on Italy's tourism sector which amounts to some 13 percent of GDP.

 Only 40 of Rome's 1,200 hotels have reopened, the Corriere della Sera newspaper said, and just a dozen in Milan.

-Restaurants, cafes and beach establishments have slowly reopened over the past two weeks -- although the government has said it reserves the right to impose localised lockdowns if it sees contagion numbers rise.
+Restaurants and cafes have slowly reopened in recent days -- but the government says it will impose localised lockdowns if it sees contagion numbers rise.

 "Who's going to come?
 No one from South America, China or the US.
 And the Europeans will be scared," Mimmo Burgio, 62, owner of a cafe near Rome's Colosseum, told AFP.